netless-io/fastboard/README.md

     },
     managerConfig: {
       cursor: true,
-      // (Optional), turn on the appliance-plugin starting at 0.3.22
+      // (Optional), enable the appliance-plugin plugin.
+To enable the configuration, you need to install @netless/appliance-plugin.
+For specific details, please refer to the introduction of the performance optimization version
       supportAppliancePlugin: true,
     },
-    // (Optional), turn on the appliance-plugin starting at 0.3.22
+    // (Optional), enable the appliance-plugin plugin.
+To enable the configuration, you need to install @netless/appliance-plugin.
+For specific details, please refer to the introduction of the performance optimization version
     enableAppliancePlugin: {
       ...
     },
-    // [6] (Optional), turn on the app-in-mainview-plugin starting at 1.0.6
+    // [6] (Optional), enable appin-Mainview-Plugin.
+Starting from 1.0.6, to enable the configuration, you need to install @netless/ appin-MainView-Plugin.
+For specific details, please refer to the introduction in the pagination Management courseware
     enableAppInMainViewPlugin: true
   }));